 BLOCK THREE: 1:15 – 2:30

-3. Picture Book Intensive: Advice on Selling Your Children’s Book, taught by Madeline Smoot.
+3. Picture Book Intensive: Advice on Selling Your Children’s Book (Ambassador Room), taught by Madeline Smoot.
 Picture books are tricky works of art that require a lot to happen in very few words.
 In this session, we’ll discuss questions to consider before sending a picture book manuscript out in the world.

 BLOCK FOUR: 2:45 – 3:45